Aberdare: Etymology

-The name Aberdare means "mouth/confluence of the river dare", as the town is located where the Dare river (Afon Dâr) meets the Cynon (Afon Cynon).
+The name Aberdare means "mouth/confluence of the river Dare", as the town is located where the Dare river (Afon Dâr) meets the Cynon (Afon Cynon).
 While the town's Welsh spelling uses formal conventions, the English spelling of the name reflects the town's pronunciation in the local Gwenhwyseg dialect of South East Wales.

-Dâr is an archaic Welsh word for oaks (the plural of derwen), and the valley was noted for its large and fine oaks as late as the nineteenth century.
+Dâr is an archaic Welsh word for oaks (derwen is the singulative), and the valley was noted for its large and fine oaks as late as the 19th century.
 In ancient times, the river may have been associated with Daron, an ancient Celtic goddess of oak.
 As such, the town would share an etymology with Aberdaron and the Daron river.
 As with many Welsh toponyms, it is likely that the locality was known by this name long before the development of the town.

 History

 Early history

 There are several cairns and the remains of a circular British encampment on the mountain between Aberdare and Merthyr.
 This may have led to the mountain itself being named Bryn-y-Beddau (hill of graves) although other local traditions associate the name with the Battle of Hirwaun Wrgant.